-For more information about BLUE BOOKS - SELLING SECRETS is Ready To Ship!
+For more information about BLUE BOOKS - 48 Pages Packed With Information!

-To discuss this Script Tip or ask a question, check out the Message Boards.Return To Menu
+To discuss this Script Tip or ask a question, check out the Message Boards - and the *old* SPIDER-MAN 2 game in the game section!Return To Menu

-Naked Screenwriting Blue Books Secrets Book Articles Script Library Links Book Store Message Boards Bill's Corner
+Blue Books Secrets Book Script Library Links Book Store Lectures Message Boards Bill's Corner

 copyright 2005 by William C. Martell